Peter Wall (priest)

-Peter Wall is a Canadian Anglican priest and the retired Dean of the Diocese of Niagara.
+Peter Wall is a Canadian Anglican priest and the retired Dean of Niagara.
+From October 2022 to January 2024, he has been Interim Dean of Toronto and Priest-in-Charge of the Cathedral Church of St. James.

+Biography

 Wall was born in Kingston, Ontario, educated at the University of Toronto and ordained in 1989.
-His first post was as Rector of St. Matthew's by the Lake in St. Clair Beach, Ontario.
+His first post was as Rector of St. Mark's by the Lake in St. Clair Beach, Ontario.
 He was Rector of Bishop Cronyn Memorial Church, London, Ontario from 1993 to 1998, he has been Dean of Niagara since then.

 He is the father of two children.